Why is my credit card declined when I have money?

 6. Daily account limits

 Some credit cards set a daily spending limit and your card will be declined if you spend beyond this.
 For instance, your total credit card limit might be $10,000, but you have a daily spending limit of $2,000.
-Unfortunately, many people first encounter this issue on the day that they try to spend more than their daily limit, which can be frustrating if you need to make an urgent payment.
+Unfortunately, many people first discover this issue on the day that they try to spend more than their daily limit, which can be frustrating if you need to make an urgent payment.

 Solution: